 - ∑wjTj is just a fancy math way of stating total weighted tardiness, or the minimization of the sum of tardiness for jobs ranked by importance.

 "Shifting bottleneck" is just what you think it means - once you add capacity to a bottleneck so it's no longer the bottleneck, the bottleneck is now something else.
 A heuristic is something that employs a practical method that may not reach an optimal solution, but rather a "good enough" solution.
 This makes sense since job shop scheduling is NP-hard - math-speak for being a member of the hardest set of problems to solve.
+Problems that are so hard they don't necessary solutions, only outcomes that are "directionally correct."

 These super-smart people created a heuristic that combines multiple scheduling rules including 1) weighted shortest processing time, 2) minimum slack, 3) setup avoidance, and 4) batching efficiency maximization to create the Batching Apparent Tardiness Costs with Setup (BATCS) rule.
 It's basically the Voltron of scheduling rules.
 You know, because all those kick-ass robot lions come together to form Voltron to wreck shop on intergalactic threats.